elmar-hinz/TX.esp/Documentation/Considerations.rst

 What are they for?
 -------------------

 The original field of stored procedures is to perform update operations on complex databases, with regard to the referential integrity, by encapsulating business logic into the datase and separating it from client programming on top.

 In contrast in the field of TYPO3 the referential integrity of update operations is controlled by the TCE.
 Here stored procedures focus on select operations avoiding heavy PHP layers like extbase for read operations, especially for non-cached ones as USER_INT.

 Performance of execution
 ------------------------

 It is not that *Mysql Stored Procedures* are generally faster by nature than calls from PHP.
 Both can be cached by the database to some extend.
 It is a complex field influenced by multiple factors.
 In the context of TYPO3 there are usecases, where you can gain performance using *Mysql Stored Procedures* in comparism to other solutions.

 Reducing the amount of calls to the database ............................................

 A direct merit for performance is to replace multiple calls to the database by a single one to a stored procedure.
 Querying the rootline or a menu tree are typical situations when recursive calls to the same table are done.

 Avoiding heavy PHP layers
 .........................

-An indirect merit for performance is, to avoid heavy, object intensive PHP layers.
+An indirect merit for performance is to avoid heavy, object intensive PHP layers.

 Speed and simplicity of development
 -----------------------------------